osamakawish/Z/Documentation/1 Layout/_Layout.md

 >
 > Overall, I feel this will make the change in notation easier to learn.

 ### Anatomy

 Anatomy controls isolate the main parts of the webpage from one another.
 They’re at the fundamental level of the web page.

 #### Head

-This contains the page title and an excerpt.
-The excerpt is used for searches.

-In addition, it’s used to link the associated design files to the page and import any custom designed controls, which we’ll get to later.
+The head contains the background and preliminary information for a page’s programming and layout.

 ```html
 <head/>